2.2 Summary of Material accounting policies

 Revenue From Prepaid Card Instruments

-The Company acts as Program Manager and Business Correspondent to the Partner Banks for the Co-branded Prepaid Card Instruments.
-The Co-branded Cards are operated under various schemes (Such as Kuber, Zinger etc.).
+schemes (Such as Kuber, Zinger etc.).
 Program fees mainly includes revenue from Interchange (including residual income) earned from partner banks and excludes amounts collected on behalf of partner banks.
-Interchange revenue is recognized as per the terms of the arrangement with partner banks, at the point in time, basis the information shared by the banks to the Company post settlement with network partners.
+Interchange revenue is recognised as per the terms of the arrangement with partner banks, at the point in time, basis the information shared by the banks to the Company post settlement with network partners.
 The incentives / cash back, as an when incurred by the Company towards the co-branded prepaid card instruments has been considered as a distinct goods or services and accordingly recorded as an expense.

-Revenue From Credit Card Instruments
+Revenue From Credit Card instruments

-The Company acts as a Program Manager and Business Correspondent to the Partner Banks for the issue of Credit Card Instruments to our customers/users.
-We run the programs with various customers/users and arrange to process their transactions through various platforms.
+The Company acts as a Program Manager and Business Correspondent to the Partner Banks for the issue of Credit Card Instruments to customers/ users.
+Company run the programs with various customers/users and arrange to process their transactions through various platforms.
 Program Fees includes revenue from interchange earned from partner banks and excludes amounts collected on behalf of partner banks.
-Revenue from interchange income is recognized when
+Revenue from interchange income is recognised when related transaction occurs, or service is rendered as per the terms of the arrangement with partner banks.
+The Incentives / Cash back, as and when incurred by the company towards the credit card instruments has been considered as a distinct goods or services and accordingly recorded as an expense.

 Banks and corporates are considered as customers of the Company.
 Any amounts receivable from the customers on account of normal course of business is classified as trade receivable.
 Further advance received from customers against which cards are yet to be activated is disclosed as liability under advances from customers.